TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

    php_version: "8.1"

-Add necessary packages for the :ref:`yarn build process <Yarn build process>` (only needed if you are working on assets):
+Add necessary packages for the npm build process, (only needed if you are working on assets):

 .. code-block:: yaml